The triceps brachii muscle can refer pain to the arm, elbow, forearm and the shoulder.

-Maybe you will not realize it because you unconsciously keep it flexed permanently and thus prevent the painful extension/straightening.
+Maybe you will not realize it because you unconsciously keep it flexed permanently and thus prevent the painful extension/straightening of the elbow

-Also any strong extension – pushing against something for example – of your elbow can be painful if you have trigger points in this muscle.
+Also, any strong extension – pushing against something for example – of the elbow can be painful if you have trigger points in this muscle.

-The triceps brachii consists of three parts that fuse together at the olecranon – the bony and peaky landmark at your elbow –.
+The triceps brachii consists of three parts that fuse together at the olecranon – the bony and peaky landmark at the elbow –.

-There is a long part – caput longum -, a middle part – caput mediale – and an outer part – caput lateralis – of your triceps.
+There is a long part – caput longum -, a middle part – caput mediale – and an outer part – caput lateralis –.

-Note: X6 lies at the inner side of your triceps and is not displayed below.
-You will find it by searching for it at the mid section of your triceps at the inner side of your upper arm.
+Note: X6 lies at the inner side of the triceps and is not displayed below.
+You will find it by searching for it at the middle section of the triceps at the inner side of the upper arm.

-The triceps brachii muscle functions as an extensor of your elbow and shoulder joint.
+The triceps brachii functions as an extensor of the elbow and shoulder joint.

-That means it straightens your elbow and moves your arm backwards.
+Thus, it straightens the elbow and moves the arm backwards.

-Furthermore is also adducts your arm.
-In other words, it pulls your arm towards your body.
+Furthermore, is also adducts the arm.
+In other words, it pulls it towards the midline of your body.

-Excessive pushing exercises are likely to develop tender or trigger points in your triceps.
+Excessive pushing exercises are likely to activate trigger points in the triceps.